 Blue zone project communities use evidence-based environmental and policy changes to support residents to adopt and enjoy healthful lifestyles.
 Here, where the quality of living is at its best, the healthful choice is the easy choice.

 Blue zone project communities support the “Power Nine” shared lifestyle habits:

-- Plant-based diet, with >95% plants, including legumes as a staple
+- Plant-based diet, including legumes as a staple

 - Moderate calorie intake, stopping eating when feel 80% full

 - Abstaining from alcohol, or limiting intake to 1-2 small glasses per evening.